-Stigma is defined as a strong negative feelings, beliefs or disapproval society has for a person or a thing.
+Stigma is defined as a strong negative feeling, belief, or disapproval society has for a person or a thing.
 In the case of addiction, it’s the negative beliefs and stereotypes we have about addicts, or people struggling with substance abuse.

 So what are the common misconceptions about addiction that result in stigmatization?
-Here are a couple:
+Here is a couple:

 - Addiction is a moral issue – Although, initially, a person will voluntarily put drugs in his or her system, what happens after that is already a result of the chemical reaction in the brain.
 This results in uncontrollable craving and over time, the brain already adapts to needing the drug.